alex65536/sofcheck/DESIGN.md

 - `core` is a fast implementation of basic chess rules
 - `engine_base` contains APIs for communication between the engine and the GUI.
 The implementation of these APIs is located in other modules
+- `engine_clients` contains various implementations of engine communication protocols.
+This module is useful for developing chess engines.
+It uses the interfaces described in `engine_base` module.
+Currently, only UCI is implemented, but support for more protocols will be added later
 - more modules coming soon...

 # Main design principles